 It uses your knowledge of fluid power to help you learn and understand electronics.
 Order your copy now and get the book that makes electronics fun and easy to learn.

-Authored by Jack L. Johnson, P.E., edited by Hydraulics & Pneumatics, and published by Penton Media, the hard cover textbook (ISBN 0-932905-07-2) contains 438 pages and sells for $59.00, plus shipping and sales tax.
-To order, or for more information, visit the Bookstore and download the order form.
+Authored by Jack L. Johnson, P.E., edited by Hydraulics & Pneumatics, and published by Penton Media, the hard cover textbook (ISBN 0-932905-07-2) contains 438 pages and sells for $99.00, plus shipping and sales tax.
+Click here for more information on this and other books from the H&P Bookstore.